sefunmi4/ethos/README.md

 Drag nodes on top of other nodes in the graph view to create parent/child links.
 Nodes with a type or tag of `quest` appear as folder icons (📁) so you can visually organize quests.
 This drag-and-drop behavior uses the same `@dnd-kit/core` dependency as the Kanban board.

+When a node has more than five children, the graph condenses those children into small circle icons.
+Clicking a condensed node sets it as the focus and expands its subtree while siblings stay collapsed.

 ---